 Don’t forget to get our Manuel Antonio/Quepos tours discount here!

 Today you’ll travel back to San Jose.
-You don’t need to leave very early so sleep in and enjoy the last few hours in Manuel Antonio before checking out.
-You can book a hotel by San Jose International Airport and spend your last night getting ready to go home.
+Sleep in and enjoy the last few hours in Manuel Antonio before checking out.

 Important Things to Know About Traveling with Kids in Costa Rica